 Introduction

 Our planet is warming, putting at risk not only our physical well-being, but the whole future [1].
 With the evolution in technology and other industries, there comes the need to manage their impact on the environment.
 All the terms that we hear these days like global warming, depletion of earth's resources (like air, water, soil, etc.), destruction in the ecosystem, are the result of this revolution[2].
 And it is noticeable that we can't keep ourselves away from the changes that are brought through technology but we can certainly lower down the worsening effect.
-During the course of the twenty-first century, scientific evidence points to global-average surface temperatures that are likely increasing by 2◦C∼4.5◦C. The current rate of global warming is 2◦C per century.
+During the course of the twenty-first century, scientific evidence points to global-average surface temperatures that are likely increasing by 2◦C-4.5◦C. The current rate of global warming is 2◦C per century.
 The global mean temperature will rise by at least 1.5◦C by 2050 [3].
+This rise is temperature is what we call climate change.

 Climate change has now become one of the most discussed issues in recent years.
 We can take the example of recent incidents like Amazon Rainforest fire[4], Australia bush fire [5], heavy floods in Kerala (India), Bangladesh, Nepal, Sri Lanka & cyclones in Southern Africa [6].
 Another issue that world is witnessing, is the unanticipated number of climate refugees which has exceeded millions now.
 Since 2008, an average of 21.7 million people has been displaced each year by extreme weather-related disasters – the equivalent of 41 people every minute [7].

 Karachi being home to 11% population of Pakistan has badly gone through impacts of climate change and now is most prominent contributor of CO2.
-If the temperature of Karachi continued increasing at the same rate, then it is possible that it will rise up to 3.9◦C till the end of this century [[3]].
+If the temperature of Karachi continued increasing at the same rate, then it is possible that it will rise up to 3.9◦C till the end of this century [3].
+Multiple studies suggest that plantation is one of most promising solution to this global warming and carbon emission issue.
+US Environmental Protection Agency found that the tree plantation can help in lowering down temperature up to 11-25 ◦C of outdoor environment and is same efficient and beneficial for indoor environment.
+Not only this, it is also calculated that a single mature tree is capable of removing 48 lbs. of carbon dioxide from atmosphere.

-Considering all the current scenarios and future predictions about the climatic impacts, IoTree is a potential solution to all these problems.
+Considering the current scenario and future predictions about the climate change impacts, IoTree seems to be a potential solution to all these problems.
 The main objective of this system is to create awareness about the environmental needs and suitable plants in accordance with the needs of environment.
 This is being done by collecting the data of environmental constituents via network of sensors.
 This system also enables user to track their planted plants with the additional feature of gardener’s consultation.

 The mentioned study is done in order to gain the knowledge about the similar systems working globally for the betterment of global warming as well as for mentioning our system along with its supporting material.

 The main contributions of this study are:

+The proposal of a system which aims to purify air via natural means i.e. plantation.

+The benefits which can be achieved on implementation of the proposed system.

 Literature Survey